RishiPrakash/JavatpointAsPdf/README.md

 ### Something to take care
 it creates 2 extra files 1. temp.html which is just a temp file and you can delete it after task is completed
                          2. totalText.txt, it contains all URL which have been converted to PDF so far

+### What is more in pipeline
+* Use proper HTML parser to parse and read the HTML page content and get next page URL

 ## License